svetlanaspinu/second.test/README.md

 i am living in UK
 one of my hobbt is to drive
-i just start my driving lessons and i love to drive
+i just start my driving lessons and i love to drive i hope to get my driving licence and to by a car to practice to drive